codio/site/source/docs/content/publish/unit-add.html.md

 - Select **Delete content** to delete the unit and save the unit contents to your projects list.

 ### Updating units assigned to a class
 You may need to make changes to a unit that has already been assigned to a class.
 If this is the case then you should first publish a new version.
 This will in itself not change content that has already been started by students.
-To do this, you should select **Update unit** from the class itself.
+To update the unit in the Class select **Update Unit** from the 3 blue vertical dots to the right of the unit listed in the class.
+See [Unit settings and actions](/docs/teacher/classes/settings/) for more on this.

 You should be aware that only the contents of the `.guides` folder will be updated in order to retain any student work that may have already started.

-**IAN - WHERE IS THE UPDATE UNIT DOCS PAGE FOR A CLASS.
-WE NEED TO LINK TO IT**

-If you have made more substantial changes to the main code workspace and require that the students have their unit reset then, after publishing,  select the [Reset unit]((/docs/teacher/classes/reset-unit)) option from the class.
+If you have made more substantial changes to the main code workspace and require that the students have their unit reset then, after publishing,  select the [Reset unit](/docs/teacher/classes/reset-unit) option from the class.
 You should be aware that any student work already started will be lost.